residuum/JackSharp/README.md

 # Jack-Sharp
-Jack-Sharp is a .NET/mono binding for [Jack](http://jackaudio.org/), and contains two projects: JackSharp and NAudio.Jack, a binding of JackSharp for NAudio.
+Jack-Sharp is a .NET/mono binding for [Jack](http://jackaudio.org/), and contains multiple: JackSharp, Jack.NAudio, and Jack.CSCore.
+The latter projects are bindings of JackSharp for NAudio and CSCore.

 ## Tested Platforms
 * Debian GNU/Linux sid amd64 and i386